-Susan believes that healing is a collaborative endeavor that requires honest caring without judgment, and she cooperatively assist her clients in clarifying their goals for treatment. rather than adopting one methodology for all individuals and issues, She draws from a variety of methods to create a tailored approach for each individual and situation.
+Susan believes that healing is a collaborative endeavor that requires honest caring without judgment, and she cooperatively assist her clients in clarifying their goals for treatment.
+Rather than adopting one methodology for all individuals and issues, she draws from a variety of methods to create a tailored approach for each individual and situation.
 As a therapist, she is warm, open, encouraging, and direct.
-Susan is considered to be an active therapist, combining experience, education, creativity, and sense of humor with a down-to-earth, realistic approach to counseling.
+Susan is considered to be an active therapist combining experience, education, creativity, and sense of humor.
+She believes in a down-to-earth, realistic approach to counseling.

 She has been recognized in Warren County as well as by the Governor of Kentucky for the honorable work that sbe has done.
-She had been awarded and given the title of Honorable Kentucky Colonial which has been a great honor and considered the greatest honor that the governor gives.
+She had been awarded and given the title of Honorable Kentucky Colonel which has been a great honor and considered the greatest honor that the governor gives.
 She takes great pride in the highest honor given by the Governor and tries to use that responsibility to help other professionals become productive in the community and be the best we can be.
 She gets to lead a great team of professionals.

 Her credentials include the following :

 Licensed Clinical Social Worker (LCSW)